-From available information, the State is on the right path in terms of accessing resources from the BHCPF and needs to deepen the engagement with the Fund through transparency, accountability, value for money and citizens' engagement.
+From available information, the State needs to take further steps to ensure full accessing of resources from the BHCPF.
+It also needs to deepen the engagement with the BHCPF through transparency, accountability, value for money and citizens' engagement.

-SECTION FIVE: SUSTAINABILITY OF CURRENT HEALTHCARE FINANCING MODEL IN SOKOTO STATE
+SECTION SIX: SUSTAINABILITY OF CURRENT HEALTHCARE FINANCING MODEL IN SOKOTO STATE

-The sustainability of healthcare services is to a great extent dependent on the quantum and sources of healthcare financing.
+The sustainability of healthcare service delivery is to a great extent dependent on the quantum and sources of healthcare financing.
 From section 3 on the review of existing budget commitments, it is clear that the State's public budget allocations do not meet the requirement of the SSHDP II across all the three scenarios used in costing the health needs of the State.
 This is compounded by the dwindling fiscal resources and fiscal space available to the State Government.
 Also, the complimentary funding from the BHCPF is not sufficient to fill the funding gap while the contributions expected from donors, the private sector and other non-state actors have been unable to fill the funding gap.

 Nigeria's out of pocket expenditure on health is one of the highest in the world and has been stated by the World Bank at 70.52 percent.
 This is in contrast to the Sub-Saharan Africa average of 29.98 percent.
-Sokoto State, as a part of the Nigerian Federation falls under this umbrella of high out of pocket heath expenditure.
+16 Sokoto State, as a part of the Nigerian Federation falls under this umbrella of high out of pocket heath expenditure.
 Out of pocket health expenditure is a reference to direct expenses on health care which is not covered by any prepayments for health services.
 It is paid from an individual's cash reserves.
 It forces people, especially the poor to make unnecessary choices between their health and expenditure on other basic rights such as food, housing and education.